johnsonjh/font-bigletter-multics/README.md

 ## Download

 * You may [download the built TrueType fonts here](TrueType) in case you cannot build them yourself.

+## Future

+* The creation of fully vectorized fonts (created with the help of [AutoTrace](https://autotrace.sourceforge.net/) or [Potrace](https://potrace.sourceforge.net/)) is planned.
+For now, only dot‑matrix style fonts are generated.

 ## License